theborakompanioni/azure-docs.de-de/articles/iot-hub/iot-hub-rm-template.md

     }
     ```

-5. Fügen Sie den folgenden Code der Methode **CreateIoTHub** hinzu, um die Vorlagen- und Parameterdateien an den Azure Resource Manager zu senden:
+5. Add the following code to the **CreateIoTHub** method to submit the template and parameter files to the Azure Resource Manager:

     ```
     var createResponse = client.Deployments.CreateOrUpdate(